-The only other u-locks that have a Motorcycle Diamond rating are the Litelok X3 and the Hiplok D10000, both of which will actually be more secure than the Litelok (owing to extra layers of anti-angle grinder protection).
+The only other u-locks that have a Motorcycle Diamond rating are the Litelok X3 and the Hiplok D10000, both of which are more secure than the X1 (owing to extra layers of anti-angle grinder protection).

-I am yet to test either lock, but I will guarantee that while being more secure, they will both come with a load of other compromises relating to their price, weight, and usability.
+But while being more secure, they both come with a load of other compromises relating to their price, weight, and usability.

 Which brings us nicely on to...